 The Winter is a great time to spend planning for the Spring.
 It may seem a long way off, but if you don’t do it now you will miss the boat.
 So many clients come to me around March – May inspired by daffodils, sunny spring mornings and Chelsea Flower Show.

 They then want a garden designed and built ready for the summer.
 All a bit late.
 Most quality contractors are fully booked by then, and trade nurseries will have stocks reserved.
-The more time you spend planning the better your garden will be.
-So – DO IT NOW
+The more time you spend planning the better the results and enjoyment next year.

 Invest time in the Autumn putting your garden to bed for the winter months and making sure it has a healthy start in the spring.